U.S. says Trump order will not undermine data transfer deals with EU

 EU Justice Commissioner Vera Jourova, who will travel to the United States at the end of March, said she was "not worried" but remained vigilant.

-The EU-U.S. Privacy Shield is used by almost 2,000 companies including Google, Facebook and Microsoft to store data about EU citizens on U.S. servers.
+The EU-U.S. Privacy Shield is used by almost 2,000 companies including Google (GOOGL.O), Facebook (FB.O) and Microsoft (MSFT.O) to store data about EU citizens on U.S. servers.

 Its predecessor was struck down in 2015 by the EU's top court for allowing U.S. agents unfettered access to Europeans' data, forcing an acceleration of difficult talks to find a replacement.